damsheer/damsheer.GitHub.io/index.md

 * **Similarity English words search engine**
 <br/>
-Sometimes I misunderstand the words' meaning because they a very similar, so I write the project to search all the similar words, it is based on Levenshtein distance.
+Sometimes I misunderstand the words' meaning because they look very similar, so I write the project to search all the similar words, it is based on Levenshtein distance.

 * **Student Information Management System**
 <br/>